Wesss/Riverbed/README.md

 # Haxe Riverbed
-Haxe Riverbed is a Haxe Framework inspried by Flow Based Programming
+Haxe Riverbed is a Haxe Framework inspired by Flow Based Programming

 TODO inspiration